CDCgov/template/README.md

 **General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
 Github is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.

+## Access Request, Repo Creation Request

+* [CDC GitHub Open Project Request Form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) _[Requires a CDC Office365 login, if you do not have a CDC Office365 please ask a friend who does to submit the request on your behalf]_

 ## Related documents

 * [Open Practices](open_practices.md)